Native American name controversy: "Native American" (since the 1960s)

-The Oxford English Dictionary cites usage of the uncapitalized term native American in several publications dating to 1737, but it is unclear whether these texts refer to Indigenous peoples, or simply to persons born on American soil.
+The Oxford English Dictionary cites usage of the uncapitalized term native American in several publications dating to 1737, but it is unclear whether these texts refer to Indigenous peoples, or to persons born on American soil.
 One early use is the 1817 novel Keep Cool by John Neal, which declares "the Indian is the only native American; he holds his charter from God himself".
 During the 1850s, a group of Anglo-Saxon Protestant Americans used the capitalized term Native Americans to differentiate themselves from recent Irish and German immigrants, both of which groups were predominantly Catholic.
 The group later formed the "Know-Nothings", a 19th-century political party that opposed immigration to the United States, a policy known as nativism.
 The Know-Nothings also called themselves the "Native American Party" and were referred to in the press with the capitalized term.

 In 1918, leaders of the Indigenous Peyote Religion incorporated as the Native American Church of Oklahoma.
 In 1956, British writer Aldous Huxley wrote to thank a correspondent for "your most interesting letter about the Native American churchmen".

 The use of Native American or native American to refer to Indigenous peoples who live in the Americas came into widespread, common use during the civil rights era of the 1960s and 1970s.
 This term was considered to represent historical fact more accurately (i.e., "Native" cultures predated European colonization).
 In addition, activists also believed it was free of negative historical connotations that had come to be associated with previous terms.

 Between 1982 and 1993, most American manuals of style came to agree that "color terms" referring to ethnic groups, such as Black, should be capitalized as proper names, as well as Native American.
+By 2020, "Indigenous" was also included in these capitalization guidelines.

-Other objections to Native American—whether capitalized or not—include a concern that it is often understood to exclude American groups outside the contiguous US (e.g., Alaska, Hawaii, and Puerto Rico), and Indigenous groups in South America, Mexico and Canada.
-The word American is sometimes questioned because the peoples referred to resided in the Americas before they were so named.
+Other objections to Native American—whether capitalized or not—include a concern that it is often understood to exclude American groups outside the contiguous United States (e.g., Alaska, Hawaii, and Puerto Rico), and Indigenous groups in South America, Mexico, and Canada.
+The word American is sometimes questioned because the people referred to resided in the Americas before they were so named.

 As of 1995, according to the US Census Bureau, 50% of people who identified as Indigenous preferred the term American Indian, 37% preferred Native American, and the remainder preferred other terms or had no preference.

 "Indigenous" (1980s)

-According to The American Heritage Dictionary, "Indigenous specifies that something or someone is native rather than coming or being brought in from elsewhere: an indigenous crop; the Ainu, a people indigenous to the northernmost islands of Japan."
+According to The American Heritage Dictionary, "Indigenous specifies that something or someone is native rather than coming or being brought in from elsewhere: an indigenous crop; the Ainu, a people Indigenous to the northernmost islands of Japan."

 The United Nations World Summit on Sustainable Development used the term "Indigenous peoples" for the first time in its official political declaration in 2002.
-Prior to this date, the term was considered to be "still under debate" for usage in official UN documents.
+Before this date, the term was considered to be "still under debate" for usage in official UN documents.